dmak007/cert_demos/09_debugging/readme.md

     openssl verify -x509_strict -show_chain -CAfile temp.reverse.crt certs/uozu.server.crt  # OK

 **server cert CN wrong**

+A common security check that https clients (including browsers) perform is checking that the CN matches the domain of the website presenting the certificate.
+The following curl request works, since the server on port 82 uses a certificate with a CN = localhost:

+    curl --cacert certs/uozusign_root.crt https://localhost:82

+The server running on port 83 uses CN = uozu.server.com, which curl complains about:

+    curl --cacert certs/uozusign_root.crt https://localhost:83

+    > curl: (60) SSL: certificate subject name 'uozu.server.com' does not match target host name 'localhost'

+`openssl s_client` doesn't seem to care about this, perhaps as it just verifies the certificates
+themselves:

+    echo "Q" | openssl s_client -CAfile certs/uozusign_root.crt localhost:83

+    > OK

 **intermediate not marked as CA**

 # Client certs